Will dispute Solicitor, Lee Dawkins, looks at what makes a will valid

 The witness can either attest and sign the will or simply acknowledge their signature in the presence of the testator, though not necessarily in front of the other witnesses.

 Providing these formalities are observed and complied with, the will shall be presumed to have been duly executed.

 The case of Ahluwalia v.
-Singh and others (September 2011) demonstrates the importance of ensuring due execution of a Will where there is an attestation clause.
+Singh and others demonstrates the importance of ensuring due execution of a will where there is an attestation clause.

-In that case, the deceased executed a Will in May 1999 leaving his three sons his residuary estate in equal shares.
-Two of his three daughters were bequeathed pecuniary legacies of £20,000 each.
-His third daughter did not benefit under the Will.
+In that case, the deceased executed a will leaving his three sons his residuary estate in equal shares.
+Two of his three daughters were bequeathed legacies of £20,000 each.
+His third daughter did not benefit under the will at all.

 The Will was signed by two witnesses and included an attestation clause declaring:-

 “Signed by the above named testator as his last Will in the presence of us both present at the same time who in his presence and at his request and in the presence of each other have hereunto subscribed our names as witnesses.”

-However, contrary to the specific wording of the above clause, it later transpired that one of the witnesses was not present at the time the Will was signed by the testator and the other witness.
+However, contrary to the specific wording of this clause, it later transpired that one of the witnesses was not present at the time the will was signed by the testator and the other witness.

-The deceased died in March 2009 and probate was subsequently granted to his son in March 2010.
+The deceased died and probate was subsequently granted to his son.

 The net estate had a value of £872,890

-The Claimant, one of the pecuniary legatees, brought a claim to revoke the Grant of Probate and have the Will declared invalid on the basis that contrary to the attestation clause and section 9 of the Wills Act 1837 the deceased had not signed the Will in the presence of the two witnesses.
+The Claimant, one of the daughters, brought a claim to revoke the Grant of Probate and have the will declared invalid on the basis that contrary to the attestation clause and section 9 of the Wills Act 1837 the deceased had not signed the will in the presence of the two witnesses.